 Affective Heuristic Bias Example

-However, not every aspect of the affective heuristic bias is rooted in science.
+However, not every aspect of the effective heuristic bias is rooted in science.
 Hiring decisions can be influenced by something as insignificant as a candidate’s name.
 Take this real-life example:

 “I’ll never hire someone whose name is X. I had a boyfriend with that name and I just cannot hire someone with that name.”